Some of the best things you can do to harden and secure your WordPress site to secure!

 Having an old version of WordPress, plugin, a theme may be vulnerable, and as a best practice, you should keep an eye on the vulnerable plugins and patch on priority.
 You may subscribe to the WP Scan Vulnerability Database for an email alert, so you know if used plugin/WordPress/theme are vulnerable.

 Security is an on-going process instead of a one-time setup and forget it.
 Sometimes it is better to offload the headache to the expert by going for a premium solution.
-If you can do the above by yourself then its good else you may consider WP support and maintenance service like WP Buffs.
+If you can do the above by yourself, then it is good else you may consider WP support and maintenance service like WP Buffs.